texttochange/vusion-documentation/en/api/general_design.rst

 * *https://vusion.texttochange.org/* is the base URL.
 For production, it’s http[s]://vusion.texttochange.org For testing, it’s http[s]://vusion-test.texttochange.org
 * *myProgram/* is the program URL.
 It is unique url of your program, provide by Text To Change
 * *programParticipants/add* is the action URL to be performed
 * *.json* is the extension, it describe the format of the response.
-Only json is available for now.
+For now only .json is available.

 In the following API description, only the action is mention as the base URL, the programURL and extension are not changing.